 * FUNNY MONEY: Much fuss was made over the introduction of the euro banknotes in the 1990s.
 The standardized euro was, in principle, to do away with the confusion of local currencies used by different European countries, making it easier to conduct business across borders.
 No more having to worry about exchanging d-marks for francs on a trip from Germany to France.

-However, as reported by BBC WORLD Online ("Germans Take Pride In Local Money" by Tristana Moore), local currencies have been creeping back into circulation in Germany.
+However, as reported by an article from BBC.com ("Germans Take Pride In Local Money" by Tristana Moore), local currencies have been creeping back into circulation in Germany.
 In the city of Magdeburg, for example, a local office or "central bank" issues the "Urstromtaler" at a 1:1 exchange rate to the euro, with 200 businesses accepting it as legal tender and the notes supported by an online banking system.
 The notes are dated and "time out" after a certain interval, becoming worthless.
 The scheme was created by a local lawyer named Frank Jansky.

 Exactly what the attraction might be of a currency that's only recognized locally and is only good for a limited time is a bit hard for outsiders to understand.
 Part of the explanation is that Magdeburg is in the East and hasn't really shaken off its Communist-era dilapidation.
 Unemployment there is running at 20% and many of the young people have gone off to greener pastures elsewhere.
 The Urstromtaler amounts to a cooperative arrangement to encourage commerce among those who make use of the currency.
 Says a local enthusiast, Joerge Dahlke: "Everyone who uses the regional currency develops a social network.
 People get to know each other."